zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 };
 ```

-Yet, optimization is important, but correctness is more important.
+Optimization is important, but correctness is more important.

-Declare something noexcept only if you are willing to commit to this function being noexcept in the future.
+Declare something `noexcept` only if you are willing to commit to this function being noexcept in the future.
 This is part of the interface (in this case, the agreement between you and your client code), and you risk breaking client code if you change your mind.

-The fact is most functions are exception neutral: they don't throw, but what they call might.
+The fact is most functions are **exception neutral**: they don't throw, but what they call might.
-If so, these exception neutral functions are rightfully defined as not noexcept.
+If so, these exception neutral functions are rightfully defined as not `noexcept`.

-If some function (e.g. swap) has natural noexcept impls, it's worth implementing them that way and declaring noexcept.
+If some function (e.g. `swap`) has natural `noexcept` impls, it's worth implementing them that way and declaring `noexcept`.
-But if not and you tweak the impl (e.g. an underlying call might throw and you catch all possible ones and return different values) such that it's noexcept, it'd be putting the cart before the horse.
+But if not and you tweak the impl (e.g. an underlying call might throw and you catch all possible ones and return different values) such that it's `noexcept`, it'd be putting the cart before the horse.

-By default, some functions are implicitly noexcept (e.g. dtors).
+By default, some functions are implicitly `noexcept` (e.g. dtors).

 Some impls differentiate functions by wide contract and narrow contract.

-Wide contract means this function has no precondition (unaware of program states) and it imposes no constraints on the arguments it's given.
+**Wide contract** means this function has no precondition (unaware of program states) and it imposes no constraints on the arguments it's given.
 They never exhibit UB.

-Narrow contract means otherwise: if a precondition is violated, results are undefined.
+**Narrow contract** means otherwise: if a precondition is violated, results are undefined.

-Typically we declare noexcept on wide contract functions, and situation is trickier with narrow contract functions.
+Typically we declare `noexcept` on wide contract functions, and situation is trickier with narrow contract functions.

-Compilers offer no help in detecting noexcept.
+Compilers offer no help in detecting `noexcept`.
 The following compiles without warning.
-Reasoning being the called function might be in C, might be in C++98 style.
+Reasoning being the called function might be in C, might be in C++98 style, where `noexcept` doesn't exist.

 ```cpp
 void a();